 You can purchase a van privately, or you can buy it second hand.
 If you are opting for the latter, the best sites are VanMonster, Adverts, CarZone or Donedeal.
 But, if you are buying a second hand van, make sure to check that there is no outstanding finance on the vehicle, get a mechanic to have a look at it first, check what the mileage is like and how many previous owners there were.

 You might want to ditch the idea of converting a van and buy an older campervan with the aim of renovating it.
 Enda says you need to be careful if that's the case.

 "If people are looking at buying an old campervan, it's an absolute minefield in this country.
 You don't really get campervans which are in good condition up for sale.
 People don't really sell them.
 So you really have to look at why people are selling it and you have to bring a mechanic with you to inspect the vehicle thoroughly."

 "That will ultimately save you a lot of money in the long run."

-What renovations are involved?
+What renovations are involved in converting a van?

 Firstly, you need to think about your needs and plan the layout properly.
 If it is a small space, you will need to use every inch of the van wisely.
 How tall are you?
 How many people will be sleeping in the van?
 Do you plan to cook in it?
 How many windows do you need?
 How much storage space is required?